 Blend 2 of the peaches along with the remaining ingredients.
 Pour the mixture into popsicle molds until they are about ¾ of the way full.
 Carefully press the remaining peach slices into the molds and place the cover with the stick into the mold.
 Freeze the pops until fully set and enjoy!

-These delicious little berries are currently in season, and boy am I psyched.
-They’re one of my favorite fruits to include in smoothies, brothicles, salads, baked goods, all things breakfast, even on top of a little ice cream.
+Blueberries are in season, and I’m so excited!
+These delicious little berries are one of my favorites to enjoy in all sorts of ways: smoothies, brothicles, salads, baked goods, breakfast dishes, and even on top of coconut ice cream.

 I know you have heard about the healing benefits of bone broth.
 I have taken it to another level and turned it into a warm weather treat that your kids will love or the kid in you will love.